Earnest Card Cardholder Agreement, Powered by Deserve®

 Billing Rights: Information on your rights to dispute transactions and how to exercise those rights is provided in your Agreement.

-Welcome to the Earnest Card by Celtic Bank, Powered by Deserve®!
+Welcome to the Earnest Card, Issued by Celtic Bank, Powered by Deserve®!

 Thank you for opening a credit Card Account with us.
 This Customer Agreement (“Agreement”) contains the terms for your Card.